Paris Walking Tours

 Tickets can be purchased at the ticket counters located inside some of the stations.
 If there is only an information booth in the station there will be automated ticket machines available.
 All of these machines take coins or a micro-chip styled credit card.
 Only some machines are equipped to take bills.
 Do not be hasty in retreiving your credit card from the machine.
 Wait until the screen tells you to retreive it.

-The day-pass, called a Mobilis, costs 5.80 euros.
+The day-pass, called a Mobilis, costs 7 euros for Central Paris, zones 1-2.
+The price increases when traveling through the outer zones.
 There is no children's price for this ticket.

-There are some ticket agents who will not sell the Passe Navigo Découverte to tourists.
+There have been stories of some ticket agents who will not sell the Passe Navigo Découverte to tourists.
 It is useless to argue with them.
 Simply go to another Metro station.
 Tourists are eligible to purchase these passes, no matter what they say.
 These passes are not available through the automated ticket machines.

 All Metro tickets are valid for use of the Buses and the RER, within Paris city limits.

-ATTENTION TRAVELLERS TO CHATEAU VERSAILLES: Versailles is located in Zone 4, on RER line C. A one way ticket costs 2.90 euros making the cost for a round-trip 5.80 euros.
+ATTENTION TRAVELLERS TO CHATEAU VERSAILLES: Versailles is located in Zone 4, on RER line C. A one-way ticket costs 3.55 euros making the cost for a round-trip 7.10 euros.
+The name of the train is "VICK".

 Always have a validated ticket when traveling on the Paris Transportation systems.
 Groups of Transportation Police frequently set up check-points in the tunnels of the Paris Metro and the RER and on-board the Buses.
 If you do not have a valid ticket you will be fined on the spot (they take cash or credit card) or be taken on a tour of the French judicial system starting with the local gendarmerie.